MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 **Ques1.
 Which city people majorly put their car on sell.** <br/>

-* **No. of cars on sell in different cities of India with Mumbai having maximum number of cars to sell.**
+* We can observe from the plot below that Mumbai is having maximum number of used cars to sell.*

 ![alt text](https://github.com/MukulParashar/Used_Car_Sell_India/blob/master/images/City%20and%20Cars%20Count.png)